 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant audit findings including anysignificant deficiencies in internal control that we identify during our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the financial statements for thefinancial year ended March 31 2021 and are therefore the key audit matters.
 We describethese matters in our auditor's report unless law or regulation precludes public disclosureabout the matter or when in extremely rare circumstances we determine that a mattershould not be communicated in our report because the adverse consequences of doing sowould reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which tothe best of our knowledge and belief were necessary for the purposes of our audit;

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its Ind AS financial statements - Refer Note 38 to the Ind AS financialstatements;
+The Company has disclosed the impact of pending litigations on its financialposition in its financial statements Refer Note 38 to the financial statements;

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.